Polynomial Equations: Theory and Practice: Computational methods

 Computing a Gr\"obner basis $g_1, \ldots, g_k$ from a set of input polynomials $f_1, \ldots, f_s$ can be interpreted as Gaussian elimination on a Macaulay matrix \cite{faugere1999new}.
 Once this has been done, multiplication matrices are computed via taking remainder upon Euclidean division by $\{g_1, \ldots, g_k \}$.

-On a sidenote, we point out that Gr\"obner bases are often used for \emph{elimination of variables}.
+On a sidenote, we point out that Gr\"obner bases are often used for the \emph{elimination of variables}.
 For instance, if $g_1, \ldots, g_k$ form a Gr\"obner basis of an ideal $I$ with respect to a \emph{lex} monomial order for which $x_1 \prec x_2 \prec \cdots \prec x_n$, we have for $j = 1, \ldots n$ that the \emph{$j$-th elimination ideal}

 is generated by those elements of our Gr\"obner basis which involve only the first $j$ variables, see \cite[Chapter 3, \S 1, Theorem 2]{cox2013ideals}.
 In our case, a consequence is that one of the $g_i$ is univariate in $x_1$, and its roots are the $x_1$-coordinates of $z_1, \ldots, z_\delta$.
 The geometric counterpart of computing the $j$-th elimination ideal is \emph{projection} onto a $j$-dimensional coordinate space: the variety $V_K(I_j) \subset K^j$ is obtained from $V_K(I) \subset K^n$ by forgetting the final $n-j$ coordinates $(x_1, \ldots, x_n) \mapsto (x_1, \ldots, x_j)$ and taking the closure of the image.
-Here are two examples.
+Here are two examples. \begin{example}{Example: the projection of a space curve}